Unknown's avatar

 The COVID pandemic has affected Pets also.

-Over the last three years, because of all the changes in my life, I have put off bringing home another non-human family member.
+Over the last four years, I have put off bringing home another non-human family member because of all the changes in my life.
 Too many changes were happening in my life to feel that I could be responsible for a dog or a cat.
-Recently my subconscious has been arguing with that logic.
-Several nights I had a dream about adopting, and not surprisingly, several people asked me when I was going to be getting another creature.
+Recently, my subconscious has been arguing with that logic.
+Several nights, I had a dream about adopting, and not surprisingly, several people asked me when I would be getting another creature.

 Recently I decided that the time was right to adopt another family member.
 With the help of a friend, I made a trip to a local animal center.
 Apparently, I was not the only one struggling with that decision.
 The local animal center had quite a selection.